 Yes.
 The GDPR will affect all organisations that hold data on European citizens, even if they aren’t in Europe themselves.
 Some have called it the ‘Global’ Data Protection Regulation.
 There are some significant changes in the regulation and the way information is processed internally and externally will be important.

 Compliance with the regulation is vital for all schools and given the sensitive nature of the personal data held the risk of a data breach is huge.
 Compliance is something that needs to be worked towards on an ongoing basis.

 Under the Data Protection Act, the ICO (Information Commissioner’s Office) has the power to give a maximum fine of £500,000 for a major data breach.
 A data breach is defined as the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, data.
 Under the GDPR these fines could reach up to €20,000,000 or 4% of global revenue.
 It’s worth knowing that the ICO, to date, has never fined a school for a breach and is more likely to implement an undertaking with the goal of improving a school’s protection policies and compliance with data protection laws.

 Data Protection Officer

-Under the GDPR public authorities must appoint a Data Protection Officer (DPO) who will be responsible for helping the organization comply with the regulation and advising on policies.
-Fortunately for schools, a DPO does not have to be a direct employee of the organization and can be shared between organizations (great news for multi-academy trusts and federated schools).
+Under the GDPR public authorities must appoint a Data Protection Officer (DPO) who will be responsible for helping the organisation comply with the regulation and advising on policies.
+Fortunately for schools, a DPO does not have to be a direct employee of the organisation and can be shared between organisations (great news for multi-academy trusts and federated schools).

-One of the core aims and principles in the GDPR is to ensure data is protected correctly and with organizations sharing data with partners and external organizations it’s vital to make sure they are compliant too.
+One of the core aims and principles in the GDPR is to ensure data is protected correctly and with organisations sharing data with partners and external organisations it’s vital to make sure they are compliant too.
 Under the GDPR, a formal contract or Service Level Agreement (SLA) must be in place and due diligence must be done to ensure that partners and suppliers are also compliant.